mrGit-bit/paddle/README.md

 │   ├── matches/
 │       ├── list.html
 │       └── detail.html
+│   └── users/
+│       ├── login.html
+│       ├── register.html
+│       └── profile.html
 ├── requirements.txt   # Dependencies for the project
 └── manage.py          # Django entry point
 ```

+---

+## 📋 App Explanations

+1. **`players/`**:
+   - Manages all player-related functionality, such as player data, rankings, and profiles.
+   - Players may or may not be associated with registered users.
+   - Key responsibilities:
+     - Store player information.
+     - Provide APIs for player rankings and profiles.

+2. **`matches/`**:
+   - Manages match-related functionality, including match creation and retrieval.
+   - Matches involve 2 vs. 2 players, and winners contribute to player rankings.
+   - Key responsibilities:
+     - Store match details, including teams, date, and winner.
+     - Provide APIs for match results and details.

+3. **`users/`**:
+   - Manages registered users, who are authenticated individuals allowed to add or update match results.
+   - Key responsibilities:
+     - Enable user registration, login, and profile management.
+     - Optionally link users to players for enhanced functionality.

+4. **`frontend/`**:
+   - Contains static HTML files and JavaScript for non-Django templates, as well as any client-side logic.
+   - Handles user interface elements like dynamic forms and asynchronous requests.

+5. **`config/`**:
+   - Contains project-wide settings and configurations, including database settings, middleware, and installed apps.

+---

+## 📡 API Endpoints

+- **🏅 Player Rankings**: `/api/players/`
+  - Retrieves a list of all players ranked by the number of matches won.

+- **👤 Player Profile**: `/api/players/<id>/`
+  - Retrieves details about a specific player, including their match history.

+- **🎮 Match Results**: `/api/matches/`
+  - Allows registered users to create and retrieve match results.

+- **📄 Match Details**: `/api/matches/<id>/`
+  - Retrieves details about a specific match, including the players and the winning team.

+- **🔒 User Registration**: `/api/users/register/`
+  - Allows new users to register.

+- **🔒 User Login**: `/api/users/login/`
+  - Allows users to log in and authenticate.

+- **👤 User Profile**: `/api/users/profile/`
+  - Retrieves details about the logged-in user.

 ---